Planning For Retirement For Solo Lawyers

-Are you ready to embrace a new chapter of your life leaving the legal profession as a retired lawyer or semi-retired legal professional, one that continues to blend passion and purpose?
+Are you ready to embrace a new chapter of your life leaving the legal profession as a retired solo lawyer or semi-retired solo legal practitioner, one that continues to blend passion and purpose?

 You’ll know it’s time to retire as a lawyer when your body and mind start sending you signals, whether it’s the physical demands of your legal career job becoming harder or the mental focus feeling more elusive.